 Consequences of Not Rolling Over in Time

 If you don't reinvest the money in a qualified retirement account within 60 days, you're treated as taking the money out of the account forever.
-Practically speaking, it means you've got to pay income taxes on the money and, unless you're over 59 1/2 or an exception applies, the 10 percent additional tax penalty.
+Practically speaking, this means you have to pay income taxes on the money and, unless you're over 59 1/2 or an exception applies, the 10 percent additional tax penalty.
 Sorry, losing your job doesn't qualify.
 If later you try to put the money into an account, it's treated as two separate events: a distribution and a contribution.
 If the amount you try to put back in exceeds your annual contribution limit, you're stuck paying excess contribution penalties as well.

-The amount you receive from closing your 401k is likely not the amount you should be rolling over.
-When you take a distribution from your 401k plan, the plan has to withhold 20 percent of the distribution for taxes.
+The amount you receive from closing your 401(k) is likely not the amount you should be rolling over.
+When you take a distribution from your 401(k) plan, the plan has to withhold 20 percent of the distribution for taxes.
 For example, if you take out $60,000, you're only going to get a check for $48,000.
 If you only roll over that $48,000, the IRS treats you as if you took a $12,000 distribution, subject to taxes and penalties.
 As long as you complete the rollover, you'll get the withholding back when you file your taxes.

 - Comstock/Comstock/Getty Images

 - Can You Cash out an IRA From a Previous Employer?